Department of Mechanical and Aerospace Engineering

 Research Professor

-Researches microgravity fluid physics and combustion research, including ZBOT, cryogenic fluid management, propellant tank models and gravity’s impact on systems
+Researches microgravity fluid physics, materials processing, physiological flows including ZBOT, cryogenic fluid management, propellant tank models and gravity’s impact on human systems

 Research Associate Professor